-- 1. Go to the IBM System x Integration Offerings for Microsoft Systems Management Solutions web page.
-Select Microsoft System Center Operations Manager 2007 in the Current Offerings for Microsoft System section. - 2.
-Locate the appropriate link in the File Details section for the "IBM® Systems Director downloads" page for "IBM Director Upward Integration Modules".
-On the downloads page, locate "IBM Hardware Management Pack for Microsoft System Center Operations Manager 2007, v3.1" in the "IBM Director Upward Integration Modules for Microsoft" section and download the file named ibm_hw_mp_v3.1.30_setup.exe.

-If not already installed, install IBM Hardware Management Pack for Microsoft System Center Operations Manager 2007, v3.1 to establish a management server.

-Refer to the Operations Manager 2007 R2 Quick Start Guide for more information on how to install Microsoft System Center Operations Manager 2007.

-- 3. If you are running Microsoft System Center Operations Manager 2007 Service Pack 1 (SP1) on a Windows Server 2008, install hotfixes on both Windows Server 2008 and Microsoft System Center Operations Manager 2007 SP1.
+- Go to the IBM System x Integration Offerings for Microsoft Systems Management Solutions web page.
+Select Microsoft System Center Operations Manager in the Current Offerings for Microsoft System section. - 2.
+Locate the appropriate link in the File Details section for the "IBM Systems Director downloads" page for "IBM Director Upward Integration Modules".
+On the downloads page, locate "IBM Hardware Management Pack for Microsoft System Center Operations Manager, v3.2" in the "IBM Director Upward Integration Modules for Microsoft" section and download the file named ibm\hw\mp\v3.2.x\setup.exe. - If not already installed, install IBM Hardware Management Pack for Microsoft System Center Operations Manager, v3.2 to establish a management server.
+Refer to the Operations Manager 2007 R2 Quick Start Guide for more information on how to install Microsoft System Center Operations Manager 2007. - Refer to the Deployment Guide for System Center 2012 Operations Manager for more information on how to install Microsoft System Center Operations Manager 2012. - 3.
+If you are running Microsoft System Center Operations Manager 2007 Service Pack 1 (SP1) on a Windows Server 2008, install hotfixes on both Windows Server 2008 and Microsoft System Center Operations Manager 2007 SP1.

 Refer to the Support for running Microsoft System Center Operations Manager 2007 SP1 and System Center Essentials 2007 Service Pack 1 on a Windows Server 2008-based computer at Support for running System Center Operations Manager 2007 Service Pack 1 and System Center Essentials 2007 Service Pack 1 on a Windows Server 2008-based computer for more information on how to install the hotfixes. - 4.
-Double-click the downloaded installation executable file to start installing the IBM Hardware Management Pack.

-The Welcome to the InstallShield Wizard for IBM Hardware Management Pack for Microsoft Operations Manager 2007, v3.1 window is displayed.
-If the installer cannot find the Microsoft System Center Operations Manager on your system, the installation closes.

-- Click Next. - 6.
+Double-click the downloaded installation executable file to start installing the IBM Hardware Management Pack. - The Welcome to the InstallShield Wizard for IBM Hardware Management Pack for Microsoft Operations Manager, v3.2 window is displayed.
+If the installer cannot find the Microsoft System Center Operations Manager on your system, the installation closes. - 5.
+Click Next. - 6.
 Read the software license agreement.
 If you agree with the terms, select I accept the terms in the license agreement; then click Next. - 7.
 Click to select one of the following choices when choices are displayed: - Repair function: Reinstalls the code and registry entries on the local server.
-If the system already has version 3.1 installed, you can select to repair or remove the IBM Hardware Management Pack code. - Remove function: Uninstalls the IBM Hardware Management Pack package from the local system but does not delete the management packs from the Operations Manager.

-Use the Operations Manager Console to delete the management packs from the Operations Manager.
+If the system already has version 3.2 installed, you can select to repair or remove the IBM Hardware Management Pack code. - Remove function: Uninstalls the IBM Hardware Management Pack package from the local system but does not delete the management packs from the Operations Manager. - Use the Operations Manager Console to delete the management packs from the Operations Manager.